Performance of the Particle-Identification Silicon-Telescope Array Coupled with the VAMOS++ Magnetic Spectrometer: Characterization of the intrinsic energy detector resolution using radioactive sources

 \section{Characterization of the intrinsic energy detector resolution using radioactive sources}

 Detectors were characterized using $3\alpha$ calibration sources.
 For the $\Delta E$ detectors, energy resolution was measured to be approximately $\sigma\sim40$~keV and $\sigma\sim80$~keV at $\sim5.5$~MeV for the strips and the rear side, respectively.
-The difference can be attributed to the substantial capacitance of the rear side $\Delta E$.
+The difference can be attributed to the substantial capacitance of the rear side.
 For the $E$ detector, energy resolution was measured to be approximately $\sigma\sim40$~keV (limited by the resolution of the MMR ADC for the $200$~MeV range) and $\sigma\sim18$~keV at $\sim5.5$~MeV for the strips and the rear detector, respectively.
+Figures~\ref{pic:Alpha}(a) and (b) illustrate the typical energy spectra for the $\Delta E$ strip detector and the $E$ rear side detector, respectively, employed for the measurement of the total energy.